-- 1. Firmly apply the parking brake. - 2.
-Move the shift lever to the P (Park) position.
+- 1. Firmly apply the parking brake. - Move the selector lever to the P (Park) position.

 - Safe parking procedures require that both the parking brake be set and the transmission placed into P (Park).
-Failure to do so could cause the vehicle to move unexpectedly or roll away and result in an accident. - Make sure the shift lever has been pushed as far forward as it can go and cannot be moved without depressing the button at the end of the lever. - 3.
-To help prevent the vehicle from rolling into the street when parked on a sloping drive way, it is a good practice to turn the wheels as illustrated. - HEADED DOWNHILL WITH CURB: 1
+Failure to do so could cause the vehicle to move unexpectedly or roll away and result in an accident. - Make sure the selector lever has been pushed as far forward as it can go and cannot be moved without depressing the button at the end of the lever. - To help prevent the vehicle from rolling into the street when parked on a sloping drive way, it is a good practice to turn the wheels as illustrated. - HEADED DOWNHILL WITH CURB: 1